 Sheikh El Mahshi, literally meaning king of mahshi, is made with spiced minced meat stuffed into roasted eggplants then oven-baked in a rich tomato sauce.
 This stuffed eggplant is rich in flavor, packed with nutrients, and also super easy to make.

-A lot of people think this is a difficult recipe (maybe because of the name?) but it's actually quite easy.
-And if you like mahshi, check out this kousa mahshi recipe!
+A lot of people think this is a difficult recipe (maybe because of the name?), but it's quite easy.
+And if you like mahshi, check out this kousa mahshi or stuffed grape leaves recipe!

 What I Love About This Recipe